 A few years ago we sold our first house so we could move a few blocks away to a slightly larger home to fit our growing family.
-We loved that first house and I know my son still misses it sometimes, but what I, at least, miss most was the lovely Korean dogwood that graced the front lawn.
+We loved that first house and I know my son still misses it sometimes, but what I, at least, miss most is the lovely Korean dogwood that graced the front lawn.

 To me, that lovely tree symbolized hope and blessings.
 I gazed on it from the window when I was on bedrest with our first child.
 And once he was born (extremely prematurely at 24 weeks), that tree provided precious shade as I sat with him outside and later as he toddled about.
 He eventually even climbed that tree, for its trunk was nice and low and its branches the perfect size for him.